Overview of the Voluntary Carbon Market

 Non-profits are more likely to reinvest offset proceeds into additional activities.
 If a for-profit project developer is booking profits above the opportunity costs of its founders and investors, this is a reason to question marginal additionality: additional offset purchases simply increase profits and are unrelated to decreasing GHG emissions.
 An exception may exist where project developers can demonstrate the increased profits attract additional investment needed to deploy new GHG-mitigating projects.

 Giving Green addresses some of these challenges by considering vintage.
 Vintage refers to the year in which the carbon avoidance or carbon removal activity occurred.
 Projects that are selling carbon offsets for emissions that were avoided or removed more than two years ago do not meet our vintage standards.
-Additionally, carbon offset projects that are more than two years away from delivering on advertised climate benefits do not meet our marginal additionality standards.

 At Giving Green, we view marginal additionality to be critical to the validity of an offset, though we admit it can sometimes be difficult to ascertain.
 We need to have high confidence in the marginal additionality of an offset to be able to recommend it.
 Note that this is a higher bar than required by the offset certifiers, whose definition of additionality only includes project-level additionality.